File references

 paramIsFlagPassthrough#1dc6e17d = ParamFlag;

-pathPart#8dc6ff46 constructor:string param:string flag:ParamFlag = PathPart;
+pathPart#19a10fbf type:string constructor:string param:string param_type:string flag:ParamFlag = PathPart;

 path#c3586a2 parts:Vector<PathPart> = Path;